jhpyle/docassemble/_docs/docker.md

 out to [data storage].

 Doing `docker stop -t 600` gives the machine ten minutes to shut down, which is probably more than enough time.
-If you think it actually took 10 minutes for the `docker stop` command to complete, then you should do `docker ps -a` to see what the exit status was.
+If it actually takes 10 minutes for the `docker stop` command to complete, then you should do `docker ps -a` to see what the exit status was.
 If it says something like `Exited (0) About a minute ago`, then that is good, because the exit status was `0`.
 If the exit status was something else, that means Docker had to forcibly kill the container, which may have interrupted the container's backup process.
 In that case, you should start the container again, wait for it to boot, and then do the shutdown again, but give it even more time to shut down.
 Or, you may need to investigate why it took so long to shut down in the first place.

-If you are using a [Docker volume] for [data storage], it is important to make sure that the backup procedures that were carried out when you did `docker stop` did not exhaust your disk space.
-If you have voluminous generated and uploaded files, you will need disk space to support multiple copies of the files.
-If the process of backing up the files exhausts disk space, then your [data storage] will not contain all of your files.
+It is important to make sure that the backup procedures that were carried out when you did `docker stop` did not exhaust the disk space within the container.
+If the process of backing up the files exhausts disk space, then your [data storage] may not contain all of your application data.
+If you attempt to do a system upgrade when your [data storage] does not contain all of your application data, your new container may only work partially, and you may lose application data.

+After the `docker stop` process is completed, you should check the logs of the container.
+If `45034cf698b1` is the ID of your container (obtained from `docker ps -a`), you can run:

+{% highlight bash %}
+docker logs 45034cf698b1
+{% endhighlight %}

+The end of the output will look something like this:

+{% highlight text %}
+2023-08-20 12:17:56,718 INFO stopped: postgres (exit status 0)
+2023-08-20 12:17:56,909 INFO stopped: initialize (exit status 0)
+2023-08-20 12:17:56,909 INFO reaped unknown pid 1339 (terminated by SIGTERM) 2023-08-20 12:17:57,870 INFO reaped unknown pid 4162 (exit status 0)
+2023-08-20 12:17:57,870 INFO reaped unknown pid 4163 (exit status 0)
+2023-08-20 12:17:57,870 INFO reaped unknown pid 4213 (terminated by SIGUSR1)
+2023-08-20 12:17:58,122 INFO reaped unknown pid 4280 (terminated by SIGUSR1)
+2023-08-20 12:17:59,169 INFO stopped: rabbitmq (exit status 0)
+2023-08-20 12:17:59,169 INFO reaped unknown pid 4234 (exit status 0)
+2023-08-20 12:17:59,169 INFO reaped unknown pid 4287 (terminated by SIGUSR1)
+2023-08-20 12:17:59,169 INFO reaped unknown pid 919 (terminated by SIGUSR1)
+{% endhighlight %}

+The line `stopped: initialize (exit status 0)` indicates that the shutdown was safe and disk space was not exhausted.
+If you see any other report about the way that the `initialize` process was stopped, something is wrong and it is probably not safe to do a system upgrade.
+If you have exhausted disk space, you haven't lost data, because the data will still be on the stopped container.
+However, you need to make sure you don't delete your Docker container, because it will contain the data that doesn't exist in [data storage].

+If you see that something is wrong after stopping the container, you might want to inspect the file system of the stopped container without starting it.
+This allows you to see the logs that were created when each of the `supervisord` services were shutting down.
+To inspect the file system of a stopped container, you can create a Docker image from the stoppedn container, and then use `docker run` to create a container from that image, with a special "entry point" that simply runs a shell (instead of running **docassemble**).

+{% highlight bash %}
+docker commit 352b3835eefc deleteme docker run -ti --rm --entrypoint=/bin/bash deleteme
+{% endhighlight %}

+While inside the container, you can inspect the contents of various log files, particularly the log files inside of `/var/log/supervisor`.
+This will allow you to see if anything went wrong during the shutdown process.

+Note that any changes that you make will not have any effect on your stopped container.
+You are working with a copy of that container.

+When you are done exploring the files of the stopped container, you can run `exit` to exit.
+Then you will probably want to delete the image you created:

+{% highlight bash %}
+docker rmi deleteme
+{% endhighlight %}

-You can `docker exec` into your container and do:
+If your original container is still running, and you want to check the available disk space, you can use `docker exec` to get into your container (see the [troubleshooting] section for instructions), and then you can do:

 {% highlight bash %}
 df -h